-Winter Park has plenty of terrain for all levels of skier, with its 1,248 hectares (3,060 acres) of terrain split between different areas.
-There are four main ski areas: Winter Park, Mary Jane, Vasquez Ridge and Parsenn Bowl.
+Winter Park has plenty of terrain for all levels of skier, with four main ski areas: Winter Park, Mary Jane, Vasquez Ridge and Parsenn Bowl.
 There is also a fifth, smaller area, Vasquez Cirque, which is suited to advanced skiers.

-There is an unusually high percentage of runs rated ‘most difficult' for advanced skiers in Winter Park.
-In fact, there are a staggering 61 black trails; many of which are found on Mary Jane Mountain and the recently added Vasquez Cirque off-piste zone, home to the long moguled run, Outhouse.
+There are an unusually high percentage of runs rated ‘most difficult' for advanced skiers in Winter Park.
+In fact, there are more than 60 black trails; many of which are found on Mary Jane Mountain and the recently added Vasquez Cirque off-piste zone, home to the long moguled run, Outhouse.

-Groswold's Discovery Park is a huge area (especially for first-timers) at the base of Winter Park’s slopes.
-Beginners can learn here without having the distraction and danger of more experienced skiers slaloming past.
-The Mary Jane area, in particular, is a haven for beginners looking to put their newly-found knowledge into practice on a number of green runs.
+Groswold's Discovery Park is a huge area at the base of Winter Park’s slopes.
+Beginners can learn here without having the distraction of more experienced skiers slaloming past.
+The Mary Jane area is another haven for beginners looking to put their newly-found knowledge into practice.

 Intermediates have most of the area to enjoy, including the popular Parsenn Bowl and fast, long runs such as Mary Jane Trail.
-Many blues also lead from the Mary Jane and Winter Park ski area down to the base villages.
+Many blues also lead from the Mary Jane and Winter Park ski area.

 There are six terrain parks plus a superpipe for freestylers and snowboarders of all ability levels.
 Among these is Rail Park, which is home to the superpipe and a range of other features such as rails, jibs and boxes.

 Snow reliability is good in Winter Park and there is snowmaking on a large percentage of the runs.
 As a consequence, the ski season is relatively long, running from late November to mid-April.